BENNI-GITHUB/project-02-climate-change/README.md

  - The theme button which can shift the theme from light mode to dark mode and vice versa.
  ![Light mode of Landing Page](readme/light-mode.jpg)
  ![Dark mode of Landing Page](readme/dark-mode.jpg)
- - The main page include 2 buttons which open the quiz page and donation box.
+ - The main page includes 2 buttons which open the quiz page and donation box.
  ![Donate Box](readme/donate.jpg)
  - The contents of the website are put in three sections and for good appearance they are used by Read More/Read Less buttons to make a better UX.
  ![Read More view](readme/readmore.jpg)